Pbarbecho/STG_GUI/README.md

 # STGT GUI #

-By the momento, users can clone the repository and execute the stgt.py script.
-We are working to release an easy install version.
+At the moment, users can clone the repository and execute the stgt.py script.

+We are working on releasing an accessible install version.

 <p align="left">